AaronHong1024/ONeSAMP_3/README.md

 # Usage Overview
-1. The program can be executed on MAC OS or LINUX system.
+1. The program can be executed on LINUX system.

 2. Must have R downloaded in order to run the software